Yen weakens past 100 to dollar, may fan talk of currency war

 "I won't call it an all out currency war, but it's certainly in the fringes of one, sort of like a pre-war tactic by Australia and Korea," said David Madden, London-based analyst at IG.

-New Zealand's central bank also confirmed this week it intervened to weaken its currency, for only the second time it has confirmed intervention since the "kiwi" was floated almost three decades ago.
+New Zealand's central bank also confirmed this week it intervened to weaken its currency, for only the second time it has conmfirmed intervention since the "kiwi" was floated almost three decades ago.

 Regardless of the G7 policymakers meeting on Friday, traders saw little reason to expect the yen's decline to stop any time soon.